-To understand how the data is distributed-a, 3 randomly selected features were projected to a 3-dimensional space (Figure 19Figure 20).
+To understand how the data is distributed, 3 randomly selected features were projected to a 3-dimensional space (Figure 20).
 It can be noted that PCA and HOG methods produce sparse features, while PNNF features are condensed in a small area.
 An additional PCA algorithm was applied for HOG and PNNF features to reduce dimensionality further.
-Unfortunately, it worked only with PNNF data as convolutional neural networksCNN's are based on linear convolutions, the same as PCA performs reduction in linear space.
+Unfortunately, it worked only with PNNF data as CNN's are based on linear convolutions, the same as PCA performs reduction in linear space.